FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Background

 \section{Background}

-At a high level, tandem mass spectrometry provides information about a molecule's structure by measuring how it fragments.
+At a high level, MS/MS spectrometry provides information about a molecule's structure by measuring how it breaks down.
 The experimental process is outlined in Figure~\ref{fig:mass_spec}.
 First, molecules in the sample are ionized: at this stage they are referred to as \textit{precursor ions}, because they have not yet undergone fragmentation.
 In liquid samples, each molecule may become associated with a charged \textit{adduct} during ionization.
 For example, if the adduct is a hydrogen ion \ce{H+}, an \adduct{H}{+} precursor ion will form.
 Following ionization, the mass to charge ratio ($m/z$) of each precursor ion is subsequently measured using a mass analyzer.
-After the precursor $m/z$ values are are recorded, ions with a particular $m/z$ are selected for further analysis in the form of fragmentation.
-The fragmentation process is typically facilitated by energetic collisions with neutral gas particles, and can be influenced by experimental parameters such as \textit{collision energy}.
+Once the precursor $m/z$ values have been measured, ions of a selected $m/z$ are isolated and subjected to fragmentation for further analysis.
+The fragmentation process is typically facilitated by energetic collisions with neutral gas particles, and is influenced by experimental parameters such as \textit{collision energy}.
+In general, higher collision energy results in more extensive fragmentation.

-After fragmentation, the resulting charged ions are sent back to the mass analyzer for $m/z$ measurement, producing a distribution over fragment $m/z$ values that reflects how often each fragment was formed.
-Often there are multiple fragments with nearly identical $m/z$, complicating analysis of the spectrum.
-Since the fragmentation process is stochastic, an individual precursor ion can break down into different fragments with different probabilities.
-However, with a sufficiently high precursor ion concentration, enough independent fragmentations can occur such that sampling error is no longer a concern.
-The mass spectrum is defined as the probability distribution over the fragment $m/z$ values.
-Since the charge $z$ is usually $+1$ or $-1$ for small molecules, the spectrum can also be interpreted as a distribution over masses, where each mass is measured in Daltons (Da).
-Throughout this work, we focus our analysis on \adduct{H}{+} spectra (where $z$ is always $+1$), although our methods can easily be extended to other types of precursor ions.

-The process of fragmentation involves breakage and formation of bonds between atoms in the molecule.
-Each fragment is, by definition, composed of a subset of the atoms in the original precursor.
-Fragmentation is typically modelled as a sequence of high-energy reactions.
-Generally, a reaction involves a charged fragment (which could be the precursor) being converted into two sub-fragments, only one of which is charged.
-The neutral (uncharged) sub-fragment is described as a \textit{neutral loss} because it cannot be measured by the mass spectrometer and ends up getting discarded.
-The charged sub-fragment may undergo further reactions to produce additional fragments.
-The most common type of reaction is an $\alpha$-Cleavage, which results in the removal of a single bond.
-More complicated reactions are possible \cite{mclafferty,retro_diels_alder,cyclization2}, but in many cases these reactions can be approximated as sequences of bond breakages.